Nuribenua

 Nuribenua is the largest island of Tabiteuea atoll in Kiribati;

 It includes the old Capital village of the atoll Terikiai (a.k.a.
-Aanikai, and sometimes also called Nuribenua town), and the new capital village Utiroa (near the airport location).
+Aanikai, and sometimes also called Nuribenua), and the new capital village Utiroa (near the airport location).

 To its south are Tauma and Kabuna islands.

 To its north is Nonouti Atoll.

+Geography

+Nuribenua forms the northern tip of the atoll.
+The elongated island runs from the north in a southeasterly direction.
+The northernmost place is Tekabwibwi, from there the island has moved out sharply to the north.
+At the southern end is the Tabiteuea North Airport.

+In addition, the settlements Buota, Eita, Tanaeang, Tekaman, Terikiai and Utiroa are located on the island.
+The reef hem to the northeast, to the open sea is relatively wide.